ga4gh/data-security/AAI/AAIConnectProfile.md

         [GA4GH-specified format](#ga4gh-jwt-format) that may assist in making an access decision.

-4. Claim Clearinghouses service can be a broker itself and would follow the [Conformance For Brokers](#conformance-for-brokers).
+4. Claim Clearinghouses service can be a Broker itself and would follow the [Conformance For Brokers](#conformance-for-brokers).

 5. Claim Clearinghouses MUST provide protection againt attacks as outlined in